International Criminal Court investigation in Libya: Arrest warrants

 As of 6 April 2019, the ICC had two outstanding warrants for the arrest of LNA commander Mahmoud al-Werfalli, for involvement in seven alleged executions in and near Benghazi of 33 people during June 2016 to July 2017 and for allegedly executing ten people "in front of a cheering crowd" in Benghazi between 23 and 25 January 2018.
 As of November 2017, the LNA had claimed that al-Werfalli had been arrested and was being investigated by military authorities, while the ICC believed that he was not under arrest and was commanding the al-Saiqa brigade of the LNA.
 In February 2018, information about al-Werfalli's arrest status was unclear, and an Interpol red notice for his arrest was issued.
 On 15 June 2022, the ICC dropped its case against al-Werfalli, more than a year after he was killed in Benghazi.
+In August 2025, the ICC unsealed an arrest warrant for Saif Suleiman Sneidel, allegedly an associate of al-Werfalli who participated in executions by the al-Saiqa Brigade.

+In October 2024, the ICC unsealed arrest warrants for six Libyans connected to the Al Kaniyat militia for war crimes allegedly committed during its occupation of Tarhuna from 2015 to 2020, following the discovery of mass graves in the town.

+Abuse in detention facilities

+Since January 2025, Osama Najim (Almasri), a Libyan general, is wanted by the ICC for war crimes and crimes against humanity allegedly committed by RADA Special Deterrence Forces in Mitiga Prison in Tripoli.
+He was briefly arrested in Turin on 21 January 2025.
+The attorney-general of Rome stated that the arrest was invalid because there had not been prior discussions with the Italian Minister of Justice.
+A court of appeal in Rome agreed with the attorney-general.
+Najim was released and left Italy.

+In July 2025, Khaled Mohamed Ali El Hishri (Al-Buti), another senior official of RADA Special Deterrence Forces, was arrested in Germany for war crimes and crimes against humanity committed in Mitiga Prison.